makersacademy/chitter-challenge/README.md

 Progress and next steps
 ----------------------
-- The four user stores in STRAIGHT UP above have been completed
+- The user stories in STRAIGHT UP and HARDER above have been completed
-- At present when signing up, only the users username is stored, and this is in a parameter
-- The next stage I plan to implement is to create a USER model and table which would store the users name, email and password
-- The USER table would join to the PEEP table and I would then plan to implement functionality to interact with users and to display their details next to a peep
-- I would then look to create the ability to login and logout a user
-- Finally I would like to add styling to the views using CSS style sheets
+- CSS is currently a work in progress